-[Tu Mu cites the famous march of Chao She in 270 B.C. to relieve the town of O-yu, which was closely invested by a Ch'in army.
+[Tu Mu cites the famous march of Chao She in 270 B.C. to relieve the town of 0yu, which was closely invested by a Ch'in army.
 The King of Chao first consulted Lien P'o on the advisability of attempting a relief, but the latter thought the distance too great, and the intervening country too rugged and difficult.
-His Majesty then turned to Chao She, who fully admitted the hazardous nature of the march, but finally said: "We shall be like two rats fighting in a whole-and the pluckier one will win!"
-So he left the capital with his army, but had only gone a distance of 30 LI when he stopped and began throwing up entrenchments.
-For 28 days he continued strengthening his fortifications, and took care that spies should carry the intelligence to the enemy.
-The Ch'in general was overjoyed, and attributed his adversary's tardiness to the fact that the beleaguered city was in the Han State, and thus not actually part of Chao territory.
-But the spies had no sooner departed than Chao She began a forced march lasting for two days and one night, and arrive on the scene of action with such astonishing rapidity that he was able to occupy a commanding position on the "North hill" before the enemy had got wind of his movements.
-A crushing defeat followed for the Ch'in forces, who were obliged to raise the siege of O-yu in all haste and retreat across the border.]
+Majesty then turned to Chao She, who fully admitted the hazardous nature of the march, but finally said: "We shall be like two rats fighting in a whole--and the pluckier one will win!"
+So he left the capital with his army, but had only gone a distance of 30 LI when he stopped and began throwing up entrenchments. continued strengthening his fortifications, and took care that spies should carry the intelligence to the enemy.
+The Ch'in general was overjoyed, attributed his adversary's tardiness to the fact that the beleaguered city was in and thus not actually part of Chao territory.
+But the spies had no sooner departed than Chao She began a forced march lasting for two days and one and arrive on the scene of action with such astonishing rapidity that he was able to occupy a commanding position on the "North hill" before the enemy had got wind of his movements.
+A crushing defeat followed for the Ch'in forces, were obliged to raise the siege of 0-yu in all haste and retreat across the border.
+1